truenas/documentation/content/TrueCommand/TCGettingStarted/InitialConfig.md

 ![AdministrationConfigurationWidget](/images/TrueCommand/2.3.2/AdministrationConfigurationWidget.png "Administration Configuration Widget")

 Click **CONFIGURE** to open the **Configuration** screen where you can manage feature settings.
 After changing any options, click **Save** or **Cancel** to reset fields back to their previous values.

 ### General Options
-General options include how long TrueCommand stores system statistics and the number of database backups from an iXsystems NAS to store.
+General options include how long TrueCommand stores system statistics and the number of TrueNAS configuration file backups to store.

 ![ConfigurationScreenGeneralSSLAlertOptions](/images/TrueCommand/2.3.2/ConfigurationScreenGeneralSSLAlertOptions.png "Configuration General SSL and Alert Options")